Gaius-Augustus/MakeHub/README.md

 Author and Contact Information
 ------------------------------

+Katharina J. Hoff

+University of Greifswald
-Katharina J. Hoff, University of Greifswald, Institute for Mathematics and Computer Science, Bioinformatics Group (katharina.hoff@uni-greifswald.de)
+Institute for Mathematics and Computer Science Walther-Rathenau-Str.
+47
+17489 Greifswald

+University of Greifswald
+Center for Functional Genomics of Microbes Felix-Hausdorff-Str.
+8
+17489 Greifswald

+katharina.hoff@uni-greifswald.de

 Contents
 ========